wmacmil/wmacmil.github.io/_posts/2021-04-23-gf-tutorial.md

 }
 ```

-**.gf :** All GF files end with the `.gf` file extension.
+**Note :** All GF files end with the `.gf` file extension.
 More detailed information about abstract, concrete, modules, etc. relevant for GF is specified internal to a `*.gf` file
 {: .notice--info}

 The abstract specification is simple, and reveals GF's power and elegance.
 The two primary abstract judgments are :